A Court of Mist And Fury

 To fulfill their bargain, one week every month, Rhysand takes Feyre to the Night court where she’s more of a guest than a captive, she sees the beauty of the court that the rest of the Prythian despises.
 Every week a month, the bargain between Feyre and Rhysand is a thorn to Tamlin.
 Can he rid Feyre of the bargain?

 Feyre is unable to hate Rhysand, she prefers her time in the Night court and doesn’t dread it, she even prefers the attire.
 While her scroll over Prythian, Feyre learns about Velaris, the most beautiful place, untouched, unharmed.
 How did Velaris remain as the rest of the Prythian was destroyed by Amarantha 50 years ago?

-Does Feyre posses more qualities and power than spring court acknowledges?
-Suriel is captured again and Feyre learns who her mate is, so does Lucien.
+Does Feyre possess more qualities and power than spring court acknowledges?
+Suriel has captured again and Feyre learns who her mate is, so does Lucien.
 The most unexpected of them all is another Fae is born, which human mortal loses their life?

 The hidden city is attacked by the King, Does Hybern poses more threat to Prythian now?
 Feyre saved them all from Amarantha, only one soldier of the King that now lives, who will save Prythian from another curse, another torturous torment loving king?